Certificate IV in Hospitality

 |Study mode||Classroom & Practical Placement & Self-Paced Training|

-Course runs for 2 days per week for 18 weeks, then practical placement for up to 36 weeks (minimum 4 hours per shift).
+This course runs for 2 days per week for 18 weeks, then paid or unpaid practical placement for up to 36 weeks (minimum 5 hours per shift).
 Topics covered include:

 - RSA certificate (Melbourne)